coolmangoman/Portfolio/README.md

 **Goal:** To analyse the factors leading to employee attrition and provide useful insights for future model-building.

-**Description:** Using a fictional dataset from IBM, the analysis involves cleaning and exploring the data, followed by visualizing relationships between attrition and variables like job level, income, and department.
+**Description:** Using a fictional dataset from IBM, the analysis involves cleaning and exploring the data, followed by visualising relationships between attrition and variables like job level, income, and department.
 The project concludes with recommendations for building a predictive model and addressing data inconsistencies for more accurate analysis.

 **Skills:** data cleaning, data analysis, hypothesis testing, data visualisation.